 4. Examples in these subject areas are not easily exchangeable or interchangeable.
 Real examples very often no longer are available in certain subjects, e.g., history.
-Thus, use has to be made of substitute aids.
+Thus, use must be made of substitute aids.
 Consequently, often use is made of the following modes of exemplifying: typical cases; models; resemblances; etc.

-The teacher who designs lessons is an authority on his subject and always has to strive to present the contents in such a way that really reflects their nature or essentials.
-In this way, the pupils also will develop a value for and a love of the subject; therefore, this is an extremely important aspect to take into account while designing any lesson.
+A teacher who designs lessons is an authority on his/her subject and always strives to present the contents in such a way that really reflects their nature or essentials.
+In this way, the pupils also will develop a value for and a love of the subject; therefore, this is an extremely important aspect to consider while designing any lesson.